 Social media is everywhere these days, from Facebook to LinkedIn, from Instagram to Snapchat, and more – social media is everywhere, and so is sharing on social media.
-However, sometimes people (accidentally) over-share on social media.
-This can have DRASTIC negative effects on one’s life, from personal security to increased insurance costs.
+However, sometimes people (accidentally) over-share on social media, which can have DRASTIC negative effects on one’s life, from personal security to increased insurance costs.
 Read on to learn five ways and reasons not to over-share on social media platforms.

 (Accidental) Address Reveal

 Revealing your address on social media is one of the worst mistakes anyone can make.
 Unfortunately, this happens more often than people think.
 This is very common when people buy a new home and post “just sold” pictures to share on social media.
-It’s fine to do that, but always keep your personal address private and hidden.
+It’s OK to do that, but always keep your personal address private and hidden.
 You don’t want anyone stalking you or anyone to start targeting your home in any way (see more below).

 Vacation Photos, While On Vacation

-Imagine one day you’re on vacation, sharing pictures of your awesome trip while adventuring or relaxing, and when you arrive back in town to find that your home has been broken into or vandalized.
+Imagine one day you’re on vacation, sharing pictures of your fabulous trip while adventuring or relaxing, and when you arrive back in town to find that your home has been broken into or vandalized.
 Think it can’t happen to you?
 Think again!
-If anyone knows you’re on vacation, and if they know your address (see above), you’re telling everyone that your home is probably unoccupied.
-That makes your home a great target for anyone who may want to break in.
+If anyone knows you’re on vacation, and if they know your address, you’re telling everyone that your home is probably unoccupied.
+This makes your home an excellent target for anyone wanting to break in.

 Many people use the “check-in” features of social media because it is easy to post about a fabulous place you’re at.
-However, similar to sharing vacation pictures this shows that your home is unoccupied.
+However, similar to sharing vacation pictures, this shows that your home is unoccupied.
 These social “check-ins” can be dangerous!
 Anyone who knows (or can find out) your address could decide to target your home.